LiranBri/finance-notifier/README.md

 }
 ```

-note that `addAlert` can get optional target platforms and/or contacts arguments.
+Note that `addAlert` can get optional target platforms and/or contacts arguments.

 ## Scheduled triggers
-follow [this guide](https://smallbusiness.chron.com/schedule-automator-tasks-mac-os-x-39132.html) to schedule automated trigger of this script.
+Follow [this guide](https://smallbusiness.chron.com/schedule-automator-tasks-mac-os-x-39132.html) to schedule an automated trigger of this script.

 ## Logs
 Log files are written automatically to path `~/Library/Logs/finance-notifier/`